-Our Fight to Save the Violence Against Women Act
+Our Fight to Expand the Violence Against Women Act

 - New York State has benefited tremendously from VAWA grants.
 In 2016 alone, the state received $7.7 million in federal funding, an increase of $662,000.
-This money supports survivors of domestic violence and sexual assault through programs offered by non-profit organizations, hospitals, universities and law enforcement agencies across the state.
+This money supports survivors of domestic violence, child abuse, and sexual assault through programs offered by non-profit organizations, hospitals, universities, and law enforcement agencies across the state.